Anubis: History

 In the Old Kingdom, Anubis was the most important god of the dead.
 He was replaced in that role by Osiris during the Middle Kingdom (2000–1700 BC).
 In the Roman era, which started in 30 BC, tomb paintings depict him holding the hand of deceased persons to guide them to Osiris.

 The parentage of Anubis varied between myths, times and sources.
 In early mythology, he was portrayed as a son of Ra.
 In the Coffin Texts, which were written in the First Intermediate Period (c.
 2181–2055 BC), Anubis is the son of either the cow goddess Hesat or the cat-headed Bastet.
 Another tradition depicted him as the son of Ra and Nephthys.
+More commonly, however, he is recognized as the offspring of Osiris and Isis.
+In later periods, particularly during the Ptolemaic era, Anubis was sometimes described as the son of Isis and Serapis, a Hellenized form of Osiris designed to appeal to Egypt's growing Greek population.
 The Greek Plutarch (c.
 40–120 AD) reported a tradition that Anubis was the illegitimate son of Nephthys and Osiris, but that he was adopted by Osiris's wife Isis:

 George Hart sees this story as an "attempt to incorporate the independent deity Anubis into the Osirian pantheon."
 An Egyptian papyrus from the Roman period (30–380 AD) simply called Anubis the "son of Isis."
 In Nubia, Anubis was seen as the husband of his mother Nephthys.

 In the Ptolemaic period (350–30 BC), when Egypt became a Hellenistic kingdom ruled by Greek pharaohs, Anubis was merged with the Greek god Hermes, becoming Hermanubis.
 The two gods were considered similar because they both guided souls to the afterlife.
 The center of this cult was in uten-ha/Sa-ka/ Cynopolis, a place whose Greek name means "city of dogs."
 In Book XI of The Golden Ass by Apuleius, there is evidence that the worship of this god was continued in Rome through at least the 2nd century.
 Indeed, Hermanubis also appears in the alchemical and hermetical literature of the Middle Ages and the Renaissance.

 Although the Greeks and Romans typically scorned Egyptian animal-headed gods as bizarre and primitive (Anubis was mockingly called "Barker" by the Greeks), Anubis was sometimes associated with Sirius in the heavens and Cerberus and Hades in the underworld.
 In his dialogues, Plato often has Socrates utter oaths "by the dog" (Greek: kai me ton kuna), "by the dog of Egypt", and "by the dog, the god of the Egyptians", both for emphasis and to appeal to Anubis as an arbiter of truth in the underworld.